liushmn/ExtendedItemView/README.md

 }
 ```

-Mod recipe providers registered by `ItemViewRecipes.INSTANCE.addModRecipeProvider();` are used by the server recipe manager to maintain and update the recipe cache.
+Recipe providers registered by `ItemViewRecipes.INSTANCE.addRecipeProvider();` are used by the server recipe manager to maintain and update the recipe cache.
-Whenever there is an update the client is informed about the update and the mod recipe wrappers registered by `ItemViewRecipes.INSTANCE.registerModRecipeWrapper();` are used to convert incoming server recipes into displayable view-recipes.
+Whenever there is an update the client is informed about the update and the mod recipe wrappers registered by `ItemViewRecipes.INSTANCE.registerRecipeWrapper();` are used to convert incoming server recipes into displayable view-recipes.

 ## Conclusion

 And there you go!
 Just reproduce these steps for each of your recipe types and you'll be fine.
+Note: You can always look at EIV's builtin code, to see how everything works in practice.
 If you now want to create item-transfer functionality, read the section below.

 ## Adding recipe-transfer functionality